How to Master Adhesive Selection for Industrial Applications

 Defining the Industrial Standard

-Industrial-grade performance is defined by the ability of a bond to maintain structural integrity under constant load.
+Industrial-grade performance is defined by a bond’s ability to maintain structural integrity under constant load.

 High-performance bonds must often exceed 20 MPa in tensile shear strength to meet modern engineering safety margins.